15 Best Places to Live in South Dakota

 Pierre

-Focusing on the positives first off, home value and median rent in Pierre is greatly affordable.
+Focusing on the positives, home value and median rent in Pierre is greatly affordable.
 Many homes have views of the Missouri River.
-Pierre is, in fact, the capital of South Dakota, home to just under 14,000 people.
+Pierre is, in fact, the capital of South Dakota, home to around fourteen thousand residents.

-Locals say that the proximity to the river for camping, fishing and boating are one of the many reasons they like living in Pierre.
+Locals say that the proximity to the river for camping, fishing, and boating is one reason they like living in Pierre.

 7. Tea